ZAHIDKHATTAKCS/JavaScript-Learning-From-Apna-Collage/Readme.md

 - VS code provide us a Boilerplate for `HTML` like `!` when your just enter it this will create the basic code of `HTML` for you

-- Now to connect the `javascript` file with `HTML` you have to write Script tag withing the `HTML` file and add the path in the `src` attribute
+- Now to connect the `javascript` file with `HTML` you have to write Script tag within the `HTML` file and add the path in the `src` attribute

 -